Rock House: An Ahmedabad Retreat Where Nature and Concrete Coexist in Harmony

 The Architectural Formalization

-The built-form is articulated as a modest single-storey H-shaped block that impinges upon the visual surroundings very gently.
-The plinth is raised by two feet to provide a small vantage point.
+The structure is constructed as a humble single-storey H-shaped block which is carefully positioned to maintain a gentle visual presence of the surroundings.
+The two-feet raised plinth is to provide a slight elevation.
 The envelope uses locally sourced Dhrangadhdra stone for the foundation as well as the construction - thus its name, Rock House.

 The Internal Programme

-The programme tries to balance contrarian traits with spaces for solitude and congregation, sound and silence.
-The layout comprises two staggered bays connected by a small passage.
-Sequentially, one bay accommodates the entry, the washrooms and the master room; the other is an integrated living/dining/kitchenette volume.
+The design of this house is carefully planned to accommodate both sound and silence.
+The layout has two offset divisions/bays which are connected by a small passage.
+Where one bay has the entrance, bathrooms and the master room, the other opens to the living room, dining room and kitchen.
 This orchestration allows the main spaces to remain open on at least two sides, capitalizing on the surroundings.
-The interstitial gaps between the two bays, and indeed, the rest of the plot, are landscaped.
+Thanks to the H shaped structure, the small gaps between the two bays, is the core of how the rest of the plot, is landscaped.